ARUN RATH, HOST:

 And if you're just joining us, this is WEEKENDS on ALL THINGS CONSIDERED from NPR News.
 I'm Arun Rath.

 Stephen Teach is an emergency room doctor who led a study on the topic.
-He says approximately, one in five youth at risk for suicide have access to a firearm.
+He says approximately 1 in 5 youth at risk for suicide have access to a firearm.
 He joins us now from Children's National Medical Center here in Washington.
 Welcome.

 DR. STEPHEN TEACH: It's good to be with you.

-RATH: Well, I know a lot of parents would worry, you know, if I asked my child about suicide, is that going to put the idea in their head, especially if they're young?
+RATH: Well, I know a lot of parents would worry - you know, if I ask my child about suicide, is that going to put the idea in their head, especially if they're young?

 TEACH: There's absolutely no evidence whatsoever that talking about suicide with young people puts the idea in their head.
 In fact, in our research, we found that children and young adults welcome the opportunity to talk about suicide, and are actually glad that we ask, that we care enough to ask.